CATEGORY:

 It would be nice if I could input my own amount to calculate coverage, making it more personalized for me.

-In V1, the estimated medical cost was generated automatically based on the user's selected condition and hospitalisation type, with no way to adjust it.
-Users felt the figure was too removed from their actual situation to be meaningful.
+V1 generated a fixed medical cost estimate based on the user's selected condition and hospitalisation type, with no way to adjust it.
+Users found the figure too generic to feel relevant to their situation.

-V2 responded directly to this expectation, replacing the portfolio summary with a dedicated breakdown screen titled "Breakdown of Medical Coverage."
-It surfaced the covered amount (S$23K) and out-of-pocket cost (S$7K) prominently, with a per-category breakdown beneath.
+V2 replaced the portfolio summary with a dedicated "Breakdown of Medical Coverage" screen, surfacing the covered amount (S$23K) and out-of-pocket cost (S$7K) upfront, with a per-category breakdown beneath.

-V3 refined this further.
-The breakdown became more scannable, covered items separated visually from uncovered ones, with clear category labels (Treatment & Surgery, Diagnostics & Scans, Hospitalisation).
-A "Coverage Gap Identified" callout was introduced at the top to surface the most actionable information first, and a "How We Calculated This" accordion gave users the option to understand the logic behind the numbers without cluttering the primary view.
+V3 made the breakdown more scannable, covered and uncovered items separated visually with clear category labels.
+A "Coverage Gap Identified" callout highlighted the most actionable information first, while a "How We Calculated This" accordion let users delve into the logic without cluttering the main view.

-Two out of five users were unable to locate the policy recommendation page entirely.
-The remaining three eventually found it, but none did so easily.
-The navigation card was greyed out, making it easy to overlook, and all three took more than five minutes to reach it.
-Across the board, the path forward was unclear.
+Two out of five users couldn't locate the policy recommendation page at all.
+The remaining three found it eventually, but took more than five minutes each as the navigation was unclear.

-The root cause was twofold: the link label "More Details" gave no indication of what lay beyond it, and the visual treatment of the card didn't signal that it was interactive or important.
+The root cause was twofold: the link label "More Details" gave no indication of what lay beyond it, and the greyed-out card didn't read as interactive.

-This was addressed progressively, first by relabelling the link to "More details on coverage" to set clearer expectations, then by replacing the card entirely with a prominent callout box that surfaced the coverage gap directly and introduced a "Close This Gap" button.
-The redesign made the next step impossible to miss rather than easy to skip.
+The fix was progressive, relabelling the link to "More details on coverage", then replacing the card entirely with a prominent callout box highlighting the coverage gap and a "Close This Gap" button.

 takeaways.